 Sometimes the best things come in small packages, and it’s all about learning how to play up what you've got.
 So if you’re hoping to show off a little cleavage on your big day, you’ve definitely come to the right place.
-For all the small-breasted brides out there, here’s a few words from the wise about how to feel and look your best on your wedding day.
+For all the small-breasted brides out there, here’s how to feel and look your best on your wedding day.

 Say "Yes" to a Sweetheart Neckline

 According to bridal fashion designer Kelly Faetanini, a sweetheart neckline looks great on women with small breasts because the shape of the neckline actually softens the line around the bust.
 “This, in turn, allows for more flesh to be seen and makes for an enhanced look,” she says.
 Liz Sellassie, the owner of Designer Loft Bridal, agrees.
 “An easy way to make small breasts seem ample is by wearing a gown with a structured bodice, especially a sweetheart or bikini top bodice, which lift and enlarge the chest, with a sort of demi-cut bra fixture.”